petergloor/euler/README.md

 # euler
-My Go (golang) solutions for the Euler Project
+My solutions for the Euler Project written in Go (golang)